 Students who are not making satisfactory progress in a course will set a time to meet with the course coordinator and develop a formal learning contract with the course coordinator or a designated course faculty member.
 The contract should identify the areas of deficiency and specify corrective actions to satisfactorily meet course and/or program objectives.

 The academic and clinical performance of master’s students is reviewed at mid-semester and at the end of each semester.
 In programs of study where course work is sequential or clinical performance is unsatisfactory or marginal, the student may not progress in the program until improvement is made and course objectives are met.
 These situations will be reviewed at the end of each semester (see Progression Review Process).

-At the end of each semester the Director of Office of Admissions and Student Services forwards the names of all masters students and their grades to the chair of the Master’s Progression Review Committee and the Director of Master’s Programs.
+At the end of each semester the Director of the Office of Student Affairs forwards the names of all masters students and their grades to the chair of the Master’s Progression Review Committee and the Director of Master’s Programs.
 A progression review meeting will occur within 1-3 business days of the receipt of the grades by the School of Nursing Registrar.
 The committee shall also review all students who withdrew from a required nursing course at any time during the semester or were assigned a temporary grade such as IN or AB.
-The committee will review all students at any point in the semester who are reported to the Program Director by the Office of Admissions and Student Services as non-compliant with health and safety requirements.
+The committee will review all students at any point in the semester who are reported to the Program Director by the Office of Student Affairs as non-compliant with health and safety requirements.

 Any member of the Progression Review committee who has a conflict of interest with a specific progression case in question (e.g., involved in teaching the course where the issue arose) must recuse himself or herself from that portion of the meeting.